Is Your Farm or Ranch 100 Years Old?

 Since the program began (1990), over 400 farms and ranches statewide have been designated Idaho Century Farms or Ranches by the Idaho Department of Agriculture and the Idaho State Historical Society.
 The program recognizes a farm or ranch owned and operated in Idaho by the same family for at least 100 years, at least 40 acres of the original parcel of land still maintained as part of the present holding.

-Applications are accepted for Century Farm & Ranch Awards and may be obtained by calling toll free 1-877-OLD-GEMS, writing the Idaho State Historical Society, 2205 Old Penitentiary Road, Boise ID 83712, or by downloading an application.
+Applications may be obtained by calling (208) 514-2310, writing the Idaho State Historical Society, 2205 Old Penitentiary Road, Boise ID 83712, or by emailing us.
 Applications are accepted and reviewed for eligibility quarterly throughout the year.
-Let us celebrate with you your family’s contribution to agriculture in Idaho!
+Let us celebrate your family’s contribution to agriculture in Idaho!